kestra-io/docs/content/docs/04.workflow-components/07.triggers/realtime-triggers.md

 - reacting to stock price changes,
 - shipping and delivery notifications.

-In addition, real-time triggers can be used for **real-time data orchestration** using our Change Data Capture (CDC) plugins.
+In addition, real-time triggers can be used for **data orchestration**, especially for **Change Data Capture** use cases.
 For example, you can use the [Debezium Postgres](/plugins/plugin-debezium-postgres/triggers/io.kestra.plugin.debezium.postgres.realtimetrigger) plugin to listen to changes in a database table and start a workflow execution as soon as a new row is inserted, updated, or deleted.

 ## When to use Triggers vs. Real-time Triggers